Executive Summary

 Coordinated Action for a Stronger Resolution

 Insurance company liquidation is complicated.
 State regulators have done an excellent job monitoring solvency, so failures are now more uncommon, resulting in fewer practitioners with experience in the administration of liquidations.
-The NAIC has, in recent years, approved new regulatory and statutory tools that will produce a more seamless experience for policyholders.

 Act early